kahnos/bite-track/README.md

 Monorepo based on `turborepo` used to build a small app for voice controlled nutrition tracking, mostly for fun and because it sounds useful to me.

+This is a work in progress, and I'm building it as I go.
+I'm using this project as a playground for anything I want to practice.

+The `/docs` folder contains some notes and ideas I have for future articles, detailing the process of building this app.

 ## What's inside?

 This monorepo includes the following packages and apps: